-On July 12, 2007, we entered into the loan agreement with a group of banks.
-The Loan Agreement permits us to borrow up to a maximum of \$700 million subject to a borrowing base calculation that limits availability to a percentage of eligible accounts receivable plus a percentage of the value of eligible inventory less certain reserves.
-The revolving credit facility may be increased (up to a maximum of \$800 million) at our request or reduced from time to time, in each case according to the terms detailed in the Loan Agreement.
-There were no borrowings outstanding under our revolving credit facility as of June 27, 2009 or December 27, 2008, and there were no borrowings outstanding under this facility during the first six months of 2009 or 2008.
-Letters of credit, which may be issued under the revolving credit facility up to a maximum of \$250 million, reduce available borrowing capacity under the revolving credit facility.
-Stand-by letters of credit issued under the revolving credit facility totaled \$64.8 million as of June 27, 2009 and \$66.7 million as of December 27, 2008.
-As of June 27, 2009, the maximum aggregate borrowing amount available under the revolving credit facility was \$563.9 million and excess availability under the revolving credit facility totaled \$499.1 million.
-At June 27, 2009, we were in compliance with all covenants under the Loan Agreement.
-The Loan Agreement expires on July 12, 2012.
+On July 12, 2007, we entered into the U.S. Credit Agreement with a group of banks.
+The U.S. Credit Agreement permits us to borrow up to a maximum of \$700 million subject to a borrowing base calculation that limits availability to a percentage of eligible accounts receivable plus a percentage of the value of eligible inventory less certain reserves.
+The U.S. Credit Agreement may be increased (up to a maximum of \$800 million) at our request or reduced from time to time, in each case according to the terms detailed in the U.S. Credit Agreement.
+There were no borrowings outstanding under our U.S. Credit Agreement at the end of the third quarter of 2009 or the end of fiscal year 2008, and there were no borrowings outstanding under this facility during the first nine months of 2009 or 2008.
+Letters of credit, which may be issued under the U.S. Credit Agreement up to a maximum of \$250 million, reduce available borrowing capacity.
+Stand-by letters of credit issued under the U.S. Credit Agreement totaled \$65.0 million at the end of the third quarter of 2009 and \$66.7 million at the end of fiscal year 2008.
+At the end of the third quarter of 2009, the maximum aggregate borrowing amount available under the U.S. Credit Agreement was \$522.3 million and availability under the U.S. Credit Agreement totaled \$457.3 million.
+At the end of the third quarter of 2009, we were in compliance with all covenants under the U.S. Credit Agreement.
+The U.S. Credit Agreement expires on July 12, 2012.

-Borrowings under the revolving credit facility bear interest at rates based on either the prime rate or LIBOR.
-Margins are applied to the applicable borrowing rates and letter of credit fees under the revolving credit facility depending on the level of average excess availability.
-Fees on letters of credit issued under the revolving credit facility were charged at a weighted average rate of 0.875% during the first six months of 2009.
+Borrowings under the U.S. Credit Agreement bear interest at rates based on either the prime rate or LIBOR.
+Margins are applied to the applicable borrowing rates and letter of credit fees under the U.S. Credit Agreement depending on the level of average availability.
+Fees on letters of credit issued under the U.S. Credit Agreement were charged at a weighted average rate of 0.875% during the first nine months of 2009.
 We are charged an unused line fee of 0.25% on the amount by which the maximum available credit exceeds the average daily outstanding borrowings and letters of credit.